gregsdennis/Manatee.Json/README.md

 Manatee.Json also:

-- Is covered by almost 2000 unit tests
+- Is covered by over 2000 unit tests
 - Conforms to ECMA-404: The JSON specification
 - Supports .Net Standard 1.3
 - Outputs compact and prettified JSON text